szroncs/webdev_beadando/PLAN.md

 - Centralized error handling

 ## Security
-At this point I'm not gonna do any of the following.
+At this point I'm NOT gonna do any of the following.
 - Self-sigend TLS
 - Connection timeout
 - Rate limiters